 I took the screen shot below today as a follow up to Tuesday’s quake (which happened on January 23).
 Dozens of aftershocks occurred after the big one and are still occurring.
 Also check out the top of the graphic.
 Alaska has had 1,654 earthquakes in the past two weeks!

 Here are some facts about Alaska from the Earthquake Center:

 - The fault lines below the Alaskan mainland and the Gulf of Alaska exert immense force on the region.
 As the Earthquake Center describes it, these fault systems are “compressing the land in a north-south direction and shearing or tugging southern Alaska to the west.”
 Multiple fault systems crisscross Alaska and contribute to all that compressing and shearing and tugging.
 (Can’t you just picture it?
 Such great verbs!)

 - The subduction zone on which Alaska rests produces some of the world’s largest earthquakes, including four of the 15 largest on record.

 - Earthquakes of a magnitude 6-7 can happen almost anywhere in the state.

 - The Earthquake Center registers an average of one quake every 15 minutes, and in 2014 they registered a record 40,000+ earthquakes in Alaska.
 That’s in part because their expanding network of seismic monitoring stations allows them to detect smaller earthquakes.

 - The center identified 150,000+ quakes in Alaska over the past five years, with 31 having a magnitude of 6 or greater and four with a magnitude of at least 7.

 - Of the 877 earthquakes of magnitudes 5 or greater that occurred in the United States from 1995-2015, 85% of those occurred in Alaska.

 Finally, the second largest earthquake in recorded history occurred in southern Alaska in 1964.
 Known as the the Good Friday Earthquake or the Great Alaskan Earthquake, it registered a magnitude of 9.2 and, as I mentioned above, wreaked legendary destruction on Seward and many other Alaskan coastal towns.
 Its legacy hangs over Alaska to this day.
-It deserves its own blog post, and that’ll be next.
+We wrote about it here.